Pierluigi Collina: Refereeing career

+Collina also refereed at the 2002 FIFA World Cup, where he officiated the Group F match between Argentina and England, and the round of 16 match between co-hosts Japan and Turkey; in a tournament marked by several controversial refereeing decisions and errors, he was praised by pundits for his performance throughout the competition, in particular in the latter second round match.
+However, he also awarded a controversial decisive penalty in the aforementioned group match, for an alleged foul on Michael Owen by Mauricio Pochettino, which David Beckham converted for the only goal of the game.
 In June 2002, Collina reached the pinnacle of his career, when he was chosen to officiate the World Cup final, between Brazil and Germany.
 Prior to the game, Germany's Oliver Kahn told the Irish Times: "Collina is a world-class referee, there's no doubt about that, but he doesn't bring luck, does he?"
-Kahn was referring to two previous high-profile matches that Collina had refereed which involved Kahn: the aforementioned 1999 UEFA Champions League final, a 2–1 defeat for Bayern; and Germany's 5–1 defeat against England in September 2001.
-Kahn's luck did not change in the final, and his team lost 2–0.
+Kahn was referring to two previous high-profile matches that Collina had refereed which involved Kahn: the aforementioned 1999 UEFA Champions League final, a 2–1 defeat for Bayern; and Germany's 5–1 defeat against England in Munich in September 2001, in a qualification match for the 2002 World Cup.
+Kahn's luck did not change in the final, and Germany lost 2–0 to the Brazilian side.